yushiangfu/study-notes/b0-process.md

 ## <a name="priority-and-class"></a> Priority and Class

+The scheduler has a few scheduling classes to satisfy all kinds of task entities, and each entity runs with a priority.
 Individual core has its run queue, dividing into sub-queues of different scheduling classes.
 1. [Stop class] it has only one task, which helps task migration between run queues.
 2. [Deadline class] relatively newly implemented class compared to others.
 I only know that tasks within this class are guaranteed to run within a certain period.